-AP English Literature and Composition (Full Year) - 12th Grade
+AP English Literature and Composition (Full Year)

 AP Literature and Composition engages in careful reading and critical analysis of literature; our literary analysis will consider a writer's style and the structure of the work.
 Students are expected to justify their interpretations of the readings by references to details and patterns in the text, to compare their interpretations with those proposed by others (teachers, classmates, and literary scholars), and to be prepared to modify their own interpretations as they learn more and think more.
 Writing is a major emphasis in this course, and most of it will focus on analytic essays about literature and AP test preparation.
 The aim of the course is to prepare students for both the College Board exam in May and for the rigors of college work.
-(Prerequisite: teacher recommendation)

-- Read, discuss, and analyze various works from different genres and periods in order to interpret and evaluate not only the author's choices in the work but also work's social relevance. - Read, discuss, and analyze poetry from the 16th century to the 21st century in order to evaluate not only the poet's craft but also to evaluate the richness of the poem in evoking both personal connection and empathetic understanding. - Read texts, collecting textual clues, and making connections that lead to an interpretive meaning. - Write essays that require a strong argument, effective textual support, and maturing evaluation and synthesis of the text. - Continue to use regular feedback to fine-tune self-directed editing, proofreading, and polishing skills for writing.
+- Read, discuss, and analyze poetry from the 16th century to the 21st century in order to evaluate not only the poet's craft but also to evaluate the richness of the poem in evoking both personal connection and empathetic understanding. - Read, discuss, and analyze various works from different genres and periods in order to interpret and evaluate not only the author's choices in the work but also work's social relevance. - Read texts, collecting textual clues, and making connections that lead to an interpretive meaning. - Write essays that require a strong argument, effective textual support, and maturing evaluation and synthesis of the text. - Continue to use regular feedback to fine-tune self-directed editing, proofreading, and polishing skills for writing.

-Literature and Composition 12 (Full Year) - 12th Grade
+Literature and Composition 12 (Full Year)

 The focus for this senior level class is on the critical reading of both literary and non-literary texts.
 Students will study texts from various genres including the short story, poetry, novels, non-fiction articles/journals, and media advertisements/speeches.
-Works covered in this class may include: 1984, Shoeless Joe, Unbroken, The Kite Runner, and a selection of poetry by numerous poets and songwriters.
+Works covered in this class may include: Jump, Hamlet, 1984, The Hitchhikers Guide to the Galaxy, A Modest Proposal, The Kite Runner, and a selection of poetry by numerous poets and songwriters.
 Students in this course are expected to undertake a study of the literary elements of these works and will be required to complete a variety of written and oral assignments designed to hone their writing, oral and critical thinking skills.
 Students will be encouraged to work independently, researching issues and themes arising in the texts studied.
-This research affords students the opportunity to explore areas of interest beyond, yet inspired by, classic texts.
+This research affords students the opportunity to explore areas of interest beyond yet inspired by classic texts.
 The findings of such independent research and study will be presented to the class, using a medium and format of choice (Ex. artistic or musical representation, PowerPoint, podcast and/or written document).
 In this way, the multiple talents of students will be encouraged and students will have the opportunity to manage their own learning in preparation for their post-secondary studies.